MPC561/Anycubic-Kobra-S1-Orcaslicer-Profiles/README.md

 In addition I removed the castration of the printer which Anycubic did in their filament profiles for ABS/PETG.
 They configured very small volumetric speed of 12/15 mm3/s.

 My measurements show, that PETG can be printed up to 23mm3/s, ABS much more up to 28mm3/s.
 To have a reserve, I introduced 20mm3/s in my profiles.
 This should increase printing speed drastically for bigger print objects.
+Added now ASA and PLA filament profiles in addition.
+I suggest for ASA to use only the "Structural" process profiles.
+Tested with 0.20mm Structural Process Profiles.